-- (1) If the user's equipment has a transmission-related problem, call the user's equipment at a remote location from your equipment. - (2) If the line is connected, have the user perform the following: - 1) American models: Press the Menu, Receive Mode, and 0 keys in this order.
-European models: Press the Menu, Tel/R, and 0 keys in this order. - 2) Press the 8 and 7 keys in this order.
+- (1) If the user's equipment has a transmission-related problem, call the user's equipment at a remote location from your equipment. - (2) If the line is connected, have the user perform the following: - 1) Press the Menu, Receive Mode, and 0 keys in this order. - 2) Press the 8 and 7 keys in this order.